 - At that point, Chapter 33 Post 9/11 recipients should be able to view and print your Post 9/11 GI Bill®.
 Enrollment Info, which will serve as your Certificate of Eligibility (COE)

-A VA student can round out a schedule with non-required courses to bring their course load up to a full-time schedule in their last term prior to program completion only.
+A VA student can round out a schedule with courses that are included within the program and would count toward graduation requirements in their last term prior to program completion only.
 This allows students to continue to receive benefits at the full-time rate in their last term of enrollment, even though fewer credits are required to complete the program.
 This procedure can be done only once per program.
-In rounding out a full-time schedule, VA students may use any credit hour unit subject, including a subject that has previously been successfully completed (received a passing grade).

 ||Less Than Half-Time